 186 - Additive Manufacturing of BaTiO3-based Capacitive Sensors

 Sakineh Abbasi, Oregon State University

-This work investigates the feasibility of additive manufacturing of the Barium Titanate (BaTiO3) dielectric layers on a stainless steel substrate.
-Samples were produced by different methods such as laser powder bed fusion process and extrusion followed by sintering.
-The phase compositions in fabricated BaTiO3 ceramics were investigated by X-ray.
+This work investigates the feasibility of additive manufacturing of the Barium Titanate (BaTiO3) dielectric layers on the stainless steel substrate.
+Samples were produced by the selective laser melting/sintering process followed by reoxidation and post-sintering.
+The chemical compositions in fabricated BaTiO3 ceramics were investigated by energy-dispersive X-ray.
 The surface morphologies and cross-section microstructures were characterized by scanning electron microscopy.
-The results showed good adhesion between the BaTiO3 layer and 316L SS layers.
-However, the problem with the laser melting of BaTiO3 was nucleation and propagation of cracks throughout the printing track because of the high heating/cooling rate.
-Therefore, polyvinylidene fluoride (PVDF) powder and N, N‐Dimethylformamide (DMF) solvent were used as a binder for BaTiO3 which was extruded and sintered at 1400°C. Results demonstrated good adhesion without any cracks.
+The results demonstrated good adhesion between the BaTiO3 layer and 316L SS layers.
+However, the problem with the laser sintering of BaTiO3 was the nucleation and propagation of cracks throughout the printing track because of the high heating/cooling rate.
+Therefore, the laser parameters were optimized to achieve a dense layer without any cracks in the interface.
 Dielectric properties of sintered BaTiO3 were measured and compared with conventionally manufactured counterparts.

 187 - Cold Sintering of Iron Powder Metal